Alonso Coello (footballer): Club career

-In 2019, he played with the Dalton Red Wolves in USL League Two.
+In 2019, Coello played with the Dalton Red Wolves in USL League Two.
 In 2020, he was set to join the Portland Timbers U23 in USL2, however, the season was cancelled due to the COVID-19 pandemic.

-In 2022, he signed a professional contract with Toronto FC II in MLS Next Pro.
-He scored his first professional goal on May 8, converting a penalty kick against New York City FC II.
+In 2022, Coello signed a professional contract with Toronto FC II in MLS Next Pro.
+He made his debut on April 3 against FC Cincinnati 2.
+He scored his first professional goal on 8 May, converting a penalty kick against New York City FC II.
+He served as team captain and played a team-high 2,189 minutes in 25 appearances.